 From the Glacier Discovery Center, visitors have the opportunity to grab lunch, shop, hop on a tour, or even spend the night at a nearby Jasper Campground or Glacier View Lodge.
 The center serves as a hub for the Columbia Glacier Adventure Experience, Glacier Walk, and the Jasper Skywalk.

-You used to have the option to book any of the experiences separately other than the interactive walk on the Glacier.
-However, now the experiences must be booked in combos.
-The Jasper Skywalk is included in Pursuit’s Columbia Icefield Discovery Tour, including the Ice Explorer Tour.
+While the Jasper Skywalk ticket can be purchased individually, The Jasper Skywalk is also included in Pursuit’s Columbia Icefield Discovery Tour, including the Ice Explorer Tour.

 That experience allows visitors to ride in massive monster trucks on the Athabasca Glacier, where they’re able to stand in a large lot on the glacier.
 This all unfolds beneath one of the most famous mountains in the Canadian Rockies, Mount Athabasca.